pedrotbaptista/pedrotbaptista.github.io/_pages/about.md

   <img src="/images/almendres.jpg" height = "200" width="400"/>
 </p> -->

-I am a Trainee at the Economics Directorate of the European Central Bank working with the [Consumer Expectations Survey](https://www.ecb.europa.eu/stats/ecb_surveys/consumer_exp_survey/html/index.en.html).
+I am a Research Analyst in the DG-Economics of the European Central Bank working with the [Consumer Expectations Survey](https://www.ecb.europa.eu/stats/ecb_surveys/consumer_exp_survey/html/index.en.html).
 Prior to that, I was a Research Assistant at the Bank of Portugal.
-I hold a BSc in Economics from Universidade Católica Portuguesa and an MPhil in Economics from the University of Cambridge.<br />
+I hold a BSc in Economics from Universidade Católica Portuguesa and an MPhil in Economics from the University of Cambridge.<br /> ~

-I am interested in studying the dynamics of welfare systems and the effect of taxation on economic behaviour.
-My research interests lie in public and household finance, labour economics, and applied econometrics. <br />
+My research focuses on the role of expectations in shaping economic behaviour.
+I am especially interested in how expectations influence household financial decisions, labour supply, and wage-setting dynamics.
+My work draws on public and household finance, labour economics, and applied econometrics to explore these issues and their policy implications. <br />

 From time to time, I write at [escassez de ideias](https://escassezdeideias.substack.com/) (in Portuguese). <br />